 U3A is a wonderful organisation.
 All members can take from it what they want, and give to it what they can contribute.
 Members, through sharing their knowledge, skills and experience, learn from each other, meet new people, make new friends and expand their world.
 Members drive the organisation and activities and this gives us great freedom and independence to provide what YOU, the members, want.
 Read what a new member said by clicking this link.

-The Open Meeting is held monthly, at 10.00am on the first Thursday of each month at Chilwell Road Methodist Church, Chilwell Road, Beeston.
+The Open Meeting is held monthly, at 10.00am on the first Thursday of each month at Beeston Methodist Church, Chilwell Road, Beeston.
 There will normally be a guest speaker, and an opportunity to find out about the Interest Groups that are available to members.
 Refreshments are provided and you can chat to other members and learn all about the organisation.

 This web site gives contact information, details of Group activities , news from the Goups and how to join.
 We also publish a newsletter which gives this information and copies are also available on this site.

 A fundamental principle of U3A is that in active retirement, people are capable of managing their own affairs, including their own learning.
 U3A is very much based on self help and offers members the opportunity to dip in and out of groups as they please.
 There is no commitment to enrol in classes for a specific time period and there are no exams.
 The word university is used in its original sense of “a collective of people devoted to a particular kind of activity of personal development.”